 Professional Chinese Performances

-We have a team of professional performers who do regular shows at occasions including school assemblies, China days and international days.
-Our performance team has a range of different acts lined up including dramatic martial arts (kungfu fan, nun-chuks, tai chi etc.), serene Chinese folk songs and a variety of ethnic dances.
+We have a team of professional performers who regularly deliver shows at occasions including school assemblies, China days and international days.
+Our performance team has a range of different acts including dramatic martial arts (kungfu fan, nun-chuks, tai chi etc.), serene Chinese folk songs and a variety of ethnic dances.
 Many schools consider this to be an effective way of captivating students' interest and notifying parents prior to launching a Mandarin programme.

 Chinese New Year is the most celebrated date in the Chinese calendar.
 To mark this occasion, every year our performance team travel around London delivering exiting performance that can teach students about this festival.

-We can offer students the opportunity to visit China in order to learn more about Chinese culture and put their learning into context.
+We can provide students with the opportunity to visit China in order to learn more about Chinese culture and put their learning into context.

-Both our headteacher and student trips to China are heavily subsidised by the Confucius Institute headquarters.
+This trip to China is heavily subsidised by the Confucius Institute headquarters.